Square Root Calculator is a free online tool to find the square root, cube root, and nth root or radical of any given number.

 In this method, we break down the number into its prime factors.
 The most important thing to keep in mind while using prime factorization is that the number should be a perfect square.

 Let's make it clearer through an example.
 Let's calculate the square root of 16.
-As 16 is a perfect square we can use prime factorization.
+As 16 is a perfect square and we can use the prime factorization method.

 The prime number representation will be as follows:

 2 x 2 x 2 x 2 = 16